 The advantages of a linear motor are faster focus, quiet operation, and low power draw.
 This kind of focusing is preferred for movie recording, which demands fast & accurate focus and silent operation.

 The PZ lens abbreviation stands for Power Zoom.

 These lenses have a small, quiet motor that activates the zoom.
-Instead of you zooming the lens directly by rotating a zoom ring, you rotate a ring that controls the motor.
-This allows for smoother zoom, useful for recording movies.
+Instead of you zooming the lens directly by rotating a zoom ring, you use a button or ring that controls the motor.
+This allows for smoother zoom, which is useful for recording movies.